 There are several red flags to be aware of for this Venmo email scam that can save you from getting your personal information stolen.

 1. The Sender's Email Address

 One of the first red flags of this Venmo email scam is found in the "From" or "Name" field.
 When you initially receive the email, you'll see the sender's name, which will likely say something like Venmo or Venmo Support.

-When you open up the email, the address field should show up next to the name.
+When you open the email, the address field should appear next to the name.
 Per Venmo, any correspondence coming from them will end with @venmo.com, and its customer service email address is [email protected].